LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W04-D1-FunctionalTesting.md

 Multiple sites (can all be on the same server)

-- Development testing site
+- Development site
-- Acceptance testing site
+- Staging (testing) site
 - Production site

 ## Writing a Test Procedure